Hultan/chessImager/readme.md

 ### Other

 In this example we will create our own JSON file and load it using the `NewImagerFromPath()` function.
-In the `examples/other.json` file, we will use a board image (`examples/chessboard.jpg`), instead of drawing it manually.
+In the [examples/other.json](examples/other.json) file, we will use a board image, [examples/chessboard.jpg](examples/chessboard.jpg), instead of drawing it manually.

 ```go
 	// Create a new imager using your custom JSON file